WaysonWei/portainer-docs-cn/user/docker/stacks/add.md

 If your Compose file is hosted in a Git repository, you can deploy from there.
 From the menu select **Stacks**, click **Add stack**, then give the stack a descriptive name.

-{% hint style="warning" %}
 When a stack is deployed from Git, Portainer will clone the entire Git repository as part of the deployment process.
 Ensure you have enough free space to accommodate this.
-{% endhint %}

-{% hint style="warning" %}
 Portainer's Git deployment functionality does not currently support the use of Git submodules.
 If your repository includes submodules, they will not be pulled as part of the deployment.
 We [hope to add support](https://github.com/orgs/portainer/discussions/9767) for submodules in a future release.
-{% endhint %}

 <figure><img src="../../../.gitbook/assets/2.15-docker_add_stack_git.gif" alt=""><figcaption></figcaption></figure>

 Select **Git Repository** then enter information about your Git repo.

-{% hint style="info" %}
 Any Git-compatible repository should work here.
 Substitute the details as required.
-{% endhint %}

 | Field/Option          | Overview                                                                                                                                                                  |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |